 via – mywowo

-Barcelona cathedral dates back to the 14th century and is considered one of the beautiful Gothic buildings also knows as the Cathedral of the Holy Cross and Saint Eulalia or La Seu.
-Besides, the cathedral honors Sant Eulalia, which the Romans put her in a knife-covered barrel and rolling her down the street.
+Barcelona cathedral dates back to the 14th century.
+It is considered one of the beautiful Gothic buildings known as the Cathedral of the Holy Cross and Saint Eulalia or La Seu.

 Barcelona cathedral has a fascinating architecture mixing between medieval and Renaissance styles.
-Barcelona’s cathedral attractions are high Gothic arches, big bell towers enclosed in Gothic pinnacles, an attractive sculptured choir and many side chapels with rich altarpieces.
+Barcelona’s cathedral attractions are high Gothic arches.
+Massive bell towers enclosed in Gothic pinnacles, an attractive sculptured choir, and many side chapels with rich altarpieces.

 The most magnificent part of the cathedral is the 14th-century cloister.
-Its curved galleries overlook a dense garden filled with orange, medlar and palm trees and a mossy central pond.
+Its curved galleries overlook a thick garden filled with orange, medlar, palm trees, and a mossy central pond.

 5- Picasso Museum :